 Diversification is an investment strategy that long-term investors use to reduce risk due to market volatility.
 Your portfolio is diversified if you have a good mix of asset classes such as bonds, stocks, and foreign assets in your investment strategies.
 Since different assets and investments perform differently during different economies, holding a good mix of asset classes such as stocks, bonds, and foreign equities minimizes your portfolio’s volatility and reduces risk.
-How do you diversify a portfolio and why is diversification a good investment strategy?
+How do you diversify a portfolio, and why is diversification the best investment strategy?

 In this article, I will show you the best way to diversify your portfolio to minimize risk in your investment strategies.